YLu-1258/verl-articulation/docs/workers/sglang_worker.rst

 Installation
 ------------
-Please always follow the following command to install SGLang with verl.
+Please always follow the following command to install SGLang with verl_articulation.

 .. code-block:: bash